mattgalczynski/eazyest-gallery/trunk/readme.txt

 * __Automatic indexing of (ftp) uploaded folders and images__

 	You don't have to use the WordPress media manager to add folders or to upload images.
 The plugin indexes folders and images as soon as you open the the Eazyest Gallery menu.
 It will sanitize folder names and image file names to create 'clean' permalinks for folders and images, and will use the unsanitized version as folder or image title. *Please be aware that WordPress should have write access to your FTP uploaded folders.*

+* __Expandable by plugins and themes__
+  Eazyest Gallery uses the WordPress `[gallery]` function to output the thumbnails views.
+Plugins that change the gallery display, like [Jetpack](http://wordpress.org/extend/plugins/jetpack/) and [Eazyest Slides](http://wordpress.org/extend/plugins/eazyest-slides/), will work also with Eazyest Gallery.

 * __Upgrade/Import tool for Lazyest Gallery__

 	I won't develop new features for Lazyest Gallery, in favor of Eazyest Gallery.
 The plugin includes an updater to import all your Lazyest Gallery content and comments to the new custom post-type folder structure.